rlan/notebooks/README.md

 where:

-* `$1` is the docker tag for this image
+* `$1` is the docker tag for this image, e.g. wqael/notebooks:latest
-* `$2` is the folder containing the notebooks on the host file system.
+* `$2` is the folder containing the notebooks on the host file system, e.g. ~/notebooks

-Step 3: From the log, copy-and-paste the line similar to the following to your favorite browser:
+**Step 3**: From the log, copy-and-paste the line similar to the following to your favorite browser:

 ```sh
     Copy/paste this URL into your browser when you connect for the first time,